 This course presents numerical and optimisation techniques used to solve various models that arise in different practical applications and to recognise and use suitable numerical methods for different situations as they arise in solving practical problems.

-It introduces students to the intermediate tools of Scientific Computing, with the purpose of performing scientific computations involved in computer programming, paradigms and algorithms for Scientific Computing.
+The course introduces students to the intermediate tools of Scientific Computing, with the purpose of performing scientific computations involved in computer programming, paradigms and algorithms for Scientific Computing.
 Students are involved in solving advanced problems that are generated in the Mechanics and Mathematical Modelling & Methods courses, with an emphasis on the interpretation of results, understanding the limitations of solution techniques, and distinguishing problems according to applicable methods of solution.
-Topics include: Regression and Least Squares; ODEs (linear multistep methods, Runge-Kutta methods); stability and error analysis; eigenvalues (power method, indirect power method, QR-algorithm, householders method); Monte Carlo method (LCG); optimisation and computational optimisation (bisection, Newton's, golden search methods).